 How can you find lost pets if your dog or cat does the doorway dash or escape the backyard fence?
 Even experienced pets may not have a clue how to find their way home, and puppies and kittens are at even greater risk of being injured by cars or picked up by well-meaning people who find them.
 According to the ASPCA, nearly one in five lost pets go missing after being scared by fireworks.
 Petco Love Lost wants to do something about that.

 IDENTIFY YOUR PETS!

 Microchips contain detailed information about your pet in a tiny rice-size surgical glass capsule.
-It’s placed beneath the pet’s skin similarly to a vaccination.
+It’s placed beneath the pet’s skin similar to a vaccination.
 Most pets don’t even notice.
 Once the dog or cat details are registered to that specific microchip, pet parents can access the information.
-That’s invaluable should your pet be lost or stolen, because shelters, veterinarians and rescue organizations can “scan” for the chip to reunite you.
+That’s invaluable should your pet get lost or stolen, because shelters, veterinarians and rescue organizations can “scan” for the chip to reunite you.
 Some of the best-known microchip sources include HomeAgain, AKC Reunite and Avid.

 HOW TO FIND LOST PETS